 C. A majority of the committee must indicate that the research will be ready for the formal defense before the defense is scheduled.
 This majority must include the dissertation chair.
 Assent to schedule the defense does not constitute a promise that the student will pass.

-D. At least 14 days in advance of the oral examination, the student shall complete all of the following:
+D. At least 14 days in advance of the oral examination, the student shall complete all of